 const products = await response.json();

-const productsContainer = document.getElementById('products');
+const productList = document.getElementById('product-list');

 products.forEach(product => {

-const productElement = document.createElement('div');
+const listItem = document.createElement('li');

 });